 Originally home to the Lenni Lenape Indians, Upper Township has been around since 1798, and has become a quaint vacation spot for ocean lovers.
 With beaches in Strathmere (which are free!), Tuckahoe and Beesleys Point, plus campgrounds, parks, golf courses and opportunities for boating and canoeing, what’s not to love about this oft-overlooked vacation spot?

 With 63.4 square miles and easy access to the ocean, this rural township is more than just another beach town.
 With sports associations ranging from football and hockey to wrestling and lacrosse, there’s plenty to keep the kids active and entertained during the off-season.

 Students grades K-8 attend school in district, while a majority of the township’s teens head out of town to Ocean City High School, home of the Red Raiders, and can take a variety of language classes like American Sign Language, Greek and Latin.

 When you visit, swing by the Marshallville Historic District, a former glassmaking and shipbuilding village in the early 19th-century.
 And when your stomach grumbles, head to Tuckahoe Inn in Beesley’s Point, a family-owned tavern that offers seafood specialties like buffalo shrimp and steak like the black and blue prime rib with crabmeat.

-Fun fact: Keep an eye out for the county’s only yellow fire trucks.
+Fun fact: Keep an eye out for the only yellow fire trucks in Cape May County.